 Incentives: reduce the cost of electrification projects

-The Inflation Reduction Act of 2022 (IRA) included new and expanded federal tax credits and up-front rebates for electric appliances, energy efficiency and clean energy!
-These incentives can be often stacked with existing utility rebate programs and state or private low-interest loan options.
+The Inflation Reduction Act of 2022 (IRA) included new and expanded federal tax credits for clean energy and energy efficiency for businesses, nonprofits, and local government.
+These incentives can be stacked with existing utility rebate programs and state or private low-interest financing options.
 We're still learning in this area, so stay tuned for more to come!

 Tax credits - available now!